Menu

 Restrictions on Activities

-If your organization is considering registration as a charity under the Income Tax Act the Articles must restrict the activities of the corporation to what are considered charitable activities by the Canada Revenue Agency (CRA).
-If your organization is considering this it is a good idea to submit a draft of your Articles to the CRA before deciding on how to word the purpose of your corporation and restrictions on activities.
-If there are no restrictions, that must be stated in the Articles.
+An organization may consider registering as a charity under the Income Tax Act.
+In this case, the articles must restrict the activities of the corporation to what are considered charitable activities by the Canada Revenue Agency (CRA).
+If your organization is considering this, you may want to read the CRA’s guidelines first.

 Any changes to restrictions on activities must be filed with Corporate Registry using the Change Nature of Activity form.